InterLeague Program InformationUpdatedFriday June 3, 2022 byStephanie Brizard.

 Players will wear the same numbered club uniforms as their Travel counterparts; the coaching staff has the final say in assigning numbers.
 All uniforms are purchased through our vendor, American Challenge: http://www.achallenge.com/pc-1272-292-travel-uniform-package.aspx.
 Do not order your jersey until you are assigned a number and told to do so by the coach.

 Players are expected to have shin guards under their socks, as well as soccer cleats at all practices and games.
-Additional equipment needed includes a regulation soccer ball (size 4 for U9-U12; size 5 for U13+), and a water bottle, which should be brought to every practice and game.
-It is a good idea to have a bag and ball pump as well.
+Additional equipment needed includes: (1) a regulation soccer ball (size 4 for U9-U12; size 5 for U13+); and (2) a water bottle, which should be labeled and brought to every practice and game.
+It is also a good idea to have a bag and ball pump as well.